Contemporary Music Theory

 Individual work on computer programs

 All homework assignments are due at the start of class on the due date specified in the Course Outline.
 Specific instructions for assignments will often be listed in the Course Outline which will be updated on the course web page.
 It is important to refer to this page often.
-Any modifications to the schedule will be announced in class.
+Any modifications to the schedule will be announced in class or posted on the Course Outline.

 Grading Will Be Based On